ohartl/webmum/README.md

 ### Logfile

-You can enable logging.
-WebMUM will then write messages into the file log/log.txt when a login attempt fails.
+When logging is enabled, WebMUM will write messages into the file log/log.txt (e.g. when a login attempt fails).
-After several attempts you can block the attacker's IP-address with Fail2Ban.
-For Fail2Ban configuration please visit this page: http://www.fail2ban.org/wiki/index.php/HOWTOs

 To enable logging, comment in the line

 	// define("WRITE_LOG", true);

 ... and make sure that PHP has permissions to write the log file to log/log.txt.

+"Login-failed-messages" have the following scheme:

+	Dec 19 13:00:19: WebMUM login failed for IP 127.0.0.1

+If you want to use **Fail2Ban** with WebMUM, the filter has to be:

+	[Definition]
+	failregex = ^(.*)\: WebMUM login failed for IP <HOST>$

 ## Update / Upgrade WebMUM